CMU-Perceptual-Computing-Lab/openpose/doc/installation/prerequisites.md

 1. If you don't have `brew`, install it by running `bash scripts/osx/install_brew.sh` on your terminal.
 2. Install **CMake GUI**: Run the command `brew cask install cmake`.
 3. Install **Caffe, OpenCV, and Caffe prerequisites**: Run `bash scripts/osx/install_deps.sh`.
-4. **Eigen prerequisite** (optional, only required for some specific extra functionality, such as extrinsic camera calibration):
-    - Enable the `WITH_EIGEN` flag when running CMake, and set it to `AUTOBUILD`.
-    - CMake will automatically download Eigen.
-    - Alternatively, you can manually download it from the [Eigen3 website](http://posefs1.perception.cs.cmu.edu/OpenPose/3rdparty/eigen_2020_11_18.zip), and unzip as `3rdparty/eigen/`.